About Me

 BS Physics and Astronomy, Stony Brook University

-Fun Fact: I speak English, Hebrew, Italian, some Mandarin, and am learning Russian!
+Fun Fact: I speak English, Hebrew, Italian, some Mandarin, and am learning Russian and Romanian!

 LinkedIn: https://www.linkedin.com/in/naomigluck/